UCMHSProgramming16-17/final-project-shadowninjazx/README.md

 **General Analysis:**

-GDP and CO2 emmission has a positive correlation during the past 30 years globally.
+GDP and CO2 emmission has a positive correlation during the past 30 years globally for developing nations.
+But in developed nations, GDP increases while CO2 emmission remains flat.

 **visual.py** is the first version of python plotting program